alirezazareian/ovr-cnn/README.md

 Check [INSTALL.md](INSTALL.md) for installation instructions.
 For the demo to create the video output, it might be necessary to build OpenCV from source instead of installing using pip.

-## Model Zoo and Baselines

-Pre-trained models, baselines and comparison with Detectron and mmdetection can be found in [MODEL_ZOO.md](MODEL_ZOO.md)

 ## Perform multimedia self-supervised pre-training on COCO captions dataset

 For the following examples to work, you need to download the COCO dataset.